yu20103983/FOTS/README.md

 >> python2 multigpu_train.py [gpu_list]

-You should give data set path in file 'FOTS/dataset/dataReader.py' with ICDAR format
+You should give the path to the dataset labeled in ICDAR format in file 'FOTS/dataset/dataReader.py'

 ### Test